BioSoc is the University of Warwick's Biology Society!

 Our sponsors and supporters

-We are most grateful for the support of the Warwick School of Life Sciences (SLS) and the Student Staff Liaison Committee (SSLC).
+We are most grateful for the support of the Warwick School of Life Sciences (SLS) and its Student Staff Liaison Committee (SSLC) and to the Warwick Institute of Engagement.
 Without them we would not be in a position to provide such breadth of value added benefits to our membership

 Exec Members (2020/21)